AristideBH/kitus-starter/README_frontend.md

 4. Head over to the **Deployment** tab
     - Find **Method 3: Deploy from Github/Bitbucket/Gitlab**
     - Fill in the required fields :
-      - repo: This is the main HTTPS address of repo, in case of github, it is in github.com/someone/something format.
-Make sure it does NOT include https:// prefix and .git suffix.
+      - **repo** : This is the main HTTPS address of repo, in case of github, it is in `github.com/someone/something` format.
+Make sure it does NOT include `https://` prefix and `.git` suffix.
-      - branch: The branch you want to be tracked, for example master or staging or release...
+      - **branch** : The branch you want to be tracked, for example master or staging or release...
-      - github/bitbucket username(email address): This is username that will be used when Captain downloads the repo.
+      - **github/bitbucket username(email address)** : This is username that will be used when Captain downloads the repo.
-      - github/bitbucket password: You can enter any non-empty text, like 123456, for public projects.
+      - github/bitbucket password : You can enter any non-empty text, like 123456, for public projects.
       - Or, instead of username/password, use SSH Key: Make sure to use PEM format as other formats may not work.
 Use the following command if unsure:
         ```bash
         ssh-keygen -m PEM -t ed25519 -C "yourname@example.com" -f ./deploykey -q -N ""
         ```
     - **Save & Restart** your app, then copy the newly generated webhook
 5. Head to your GitHub repository and create a webhook in Settings > Add Webhook
-    - URL: Captain Webhook from your apps page,
+    - **URL** : Captain Webhook from your apps page,
-    - Content Type: `application/json`,
+    - **Content Type** : `application/json`,
-    - Secret: empty ,
+    - **Secret** : empty ,
-    - Event : Just the push event.
+    - **Event** : Just the push event.

 ## Pull schema types from Directus